List of frequent Tim Burton collaborators

-Catherine O'Hara, Glenn Shadix and Paul Reubens provided voices for The Nightmare Before Christmas (1993) after working with Burton on directorial projects.
+Catherine O’Hara, Glenn Shadix and Paul Reubens provided voices for The Nightmare Before Christmas (1993) after working with Burton on directorial projects.

 Christina Ricci was the first actor to reunite with Burton for television, appearing as a series regular in Wednesday (2022–present) after starring in Sleepy Hollow (1999).
 Likewise, Jenna Ortega, the leading series regular of Wednesday, reunited with Burton shortly after, starring in Beetlejuice Beetlejuice (2024).
-Steve Buscemi also reunited with Burton as a series regular for the second season of Wednesday after starring in Big Fish as well as Joanna Lumley after having a role in Corpse Bride (2005), Anthony Michael Hall after appearing in Edward Scissorhands and Casper Van Dien after appearing in Sleepy Hollow.
+Steve Buscemi also reunited with Burton as a series regular for the second season of Wednesday after starring in Big Fish as well as Joanna Lumley after voicing a role in Corpse Bride (2005), Anthony Michael Hall after appearing in Edward Scissorhands and Casper Van Dien after appearing in Sleepy Hollow.
+Eva Green and Winona Ryder will reunite with Burton as series regulars for the third season of Wednesday after Green worked with him in Dark Shadows (2012), Miss Peregrine's Home for Peculiar Children and Dumbo (2019) and Ryder worked with him in the Beetlejuice films, Edward Scissorhands and Frankeweenie as well as Noah Taylor after having a role in Charlie and the Chocolate Factory (2005) and Chris Sarandon after voicing a role in The Nightmare Before Christmas.